SpikeInterface/spikeinterface/doc/modules/qualitymetrics/firing_rate.rst

 Expectation and use
 -------------------

-Both very high and very low values of firing rate can indicate errors.
+Both very high and very low firing rates can indicate errors.
-Highly contaminated units (type I error) may have high firing rates as a result of inclusion of other neurons' spikes.
+Highly contaminated units (type I error) may have high firing rates as a result of the inclusion of other neurons' spikes.
 Low firing rate units are likely to be incomplete (type II error), although this is not always the case (some neurons have highly selective firing patterns).
 The firing rate is expected to be approximately log-normally distributed [Buzsáki]_.